tidyverse/dplyr/README.md

 ```

 All data sources also provide `head()`, `tail()` and `print()` methods.
 The default print method gives information about the data source and shows the first 10 rows and all the columns that will fit on one screen.

+## Plyr compatibility

+It's probably not currently a good idea to have both dplyr and plyr loaded.
+This is just a short-term problem as in the long-term, I'll remove the matching functions from plyr into dplyr, and add a dplyr dependency to plyr.